 CONTINUED INNOVATION TO MAKE PVC CABLES EVEN MORE FIRE SAFE

-The results of an experimental work carried out by the University of Piemonte Orientale, Italy, show that positive effects at nanoscale level are evident even with a limited amount of additives in several features, combining chemical effects on thermal stability, degradation and HCl evolution with improved or unmodified physical performances.
+Nanotechnologies, too, represent an interesting perspective for the development and use of efficient functional additives in polymers.
+Experimental work show that positive effects at nanoscale level are evident even with a limited amount of additives in several features, combining chemical effects on thermal stability, degradation and HCl evolution with improved or unmodified physical performances.

 PVC4Cables is funding strong R&D in low smoke acidity compounds, and actively disseminating data through scientific journals, conferences, and webinars.